 There is plenty to keep visitors occupied in Hangzhou, from outdoor daytime activities like cycling and boating to more cosmopolitan pursuits after hours.
 The city has a well-established night scene with a mix of clubs, bars and restaurants that cater for a diverse crowd.

 Chongqing is alive with activity but it is fairly low on the scale when it comes to nightlife and bar-hopping.
-Locals are shopping mad and will break up retail frenzies with stops at cinema multiplexes or outdoor performances of dance, song and theater.
+Locals are shopping mad and will break up retail frenzies with stops at cinema multiplexes or outdoor performances of dance, music and theater.

 The massive retail plaza of Jiefangbei is home to all the major Chinese department stores such as New Century and Commercial Mansion as well as over 6,000 other retailers so this part of town should be more than adequate for even the most die-hard shopper.